dab10/CRUD-API/README.md

   * `age` — user's age (`number`, **required**)
   * `hobbies` — user's hobbies (`array` of `strings` or empty `array`, **required**)

+The order of the fields (username, age, hobbies) is mandatory.

 ---

 ## Testing